nosamanuel/nosamanuel.github.io/_posts/2016-01-10-the-workflow-is-not-about-code.markdown

 > Pull Requests is the tail wagging the dog, it says that the workflow is about code.
 It's not.
 The workflow is about ideas.
 The workflow is about conversations between people.

 Stu is referring here to the [Clojure contribution process](http://dev.clojure.org/display/community/JIRA+workflow) but to me the idea invites a broader application.
-He clarified that the process is not anti-code, but pro-idea:
+He clarified that this process is not anti-code, but pro-idea:

 > We really want to see the statement of a problem, a statement of alternatives, and a statement that is easy for outside observers to assess.